-MSDS sheets themselves must be:

-Prepared per OSHA standards

-Prepared by the manufacturer or distrubutor and supplied to the purchaser.
+MSDS sheets themselves must be: Prepared per OSHA standards, and prepared by the manufacturer or distributor and supplied to the purchaser.

 Maintained by the employer in the workplace where the chemical is used and readily available to employees.
 Upon request, MSDS sheets must be provided to the Director of the Department of State Health Services and the local fire chief.